play4honor/Cut-Detection/README.md

-#### Segment NFL game film into All-22/Endzone footage.
+### Segment NFL game film into All-22/Endzone footage.

-This still won't work, for reference.
-The model needs to be somewhere useful.

-Target usage:
+Example usage:

 `python segment_video.py "video/2021.12.05_Steelers_Ravens.mp4" "steelers-ravens-segments.csv"`

+#### Organization

+ - `training_scripts` contains scripts related to preparing data and training a model.
+ - `frameID` contains all the code loaded by the scripts, as well as a pre-trained model.